 Scholarly Commons Citation

 Langevoort, Donald C., "Are Judges Motivated to Create "Good" Securities Fraud Doctrine?"
 (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 137.
+137.